sanchezjjose/react-toggle-component/README.md

 ### offState

-This object applies styles only to the off state.
+This object applies styles and a text label only to the off state.

 ```
 offState: {